 Long-term exposure to lead, a naturally occurring metal used in everything from construction materials to batteries, can cause serious health problems, particularly in young kids.
 Lead is toxic to everyone, but unborn babies and young children are at greatest risk for health problems from lead poisoning — their smaller, growing bodies make them more susceptible to absorbing and retaining lead.

 The good news is that you can protect your family from lead poisoning.
-Talk to your doctor about potential lead sources in your house or anywhere your kids spend long periods of time, especially if they are under 3 years of age.
+Talk to your doctor about potential lead sources in your house or anywhere your kids spend long periods of time, especially if they're younger than 3 years old.

-And it's important for kids to get tested to determine their blood lead levels if they're at risk of exposure — many people with lead poisoning show only mild symptoms or even no symptoms at all.
+And it's important for kids at risk of exposure to undergo blood tests for lead — many people with lead poisoning show only mild symptoms or even no symptoms at all.

 Why Is Lead Harmful?

-When the body is exposed to lead — by being inhaled, swallowed, or in a small number of cases, absorbed through the skin — it can act as a poison.
+Whether it's inhaled, swallowed, or, more rarely, absorbed through the skin (just by touching a product that contains lead), lead can act as a poison.
 Exposure to high lead levels in a short period of time is called acute toxicity.
 Exposure to small amounts of lead over a long period of time is called chronic toxicity.